Friz147/Mimic-Uselessbox/README.md

 5. LED feedback changes according to the emotional state.

 All behaviors are handled in a single Arduino sketch (`Group_15.ino`) using basic timing, state transitions, and servo movements.

+The project files will be published in the following days.